List of Ouya software

-This is a partial list of software for the Ouya gaming console, from a total of 1250 games as of June 2019.
+This is a partial list of software for the Ouya video game console, from a total of 1,250 games as of June 2019.

-The Ouya's operating system is based on the Android operating system.
+The Ouya's operating system (OS) is based on the Android OS.

 Without sideloading software or using exploits to install software, the Ouya can only run games that are offered through its own storefront.
 These titles were originally required to have some type of free content, like demos, or being free-to-play with micro-transactions.
 This rule was soon removed.